 We are relatively frugal and spend circa £1,350 each in most months.
 Holidays are an additional £2K annually per person I think.
 So… that works out to be roughly £36K p.a. in combined expenditure.

 I’m very keen on achieving FIRE or the more appropriate “work optional” status.
 My girlfriend isn’t that bothered as she loves her job and enjoys it very much.
 However, both of us squirrel away similar amounts into investments each month.

+I started this blog about two years into my FIRE journey at the age of 31 in 2020.
 I’d like this blog to show my thinking and learning about financial independence, hoping to inspire others to take control of their financial future.